vaquierm/MNIST_Classification/README.md

 In order to augment the data, an _ImageDataGenerator_ from the _Keras_ library was used.
 Images from the training set were randomly rotated between -10 and 10 degrees, translated by up to 10% of the image width and height, as well as zoomed in or out by up to 10%. <br />

 Five models were trained using five different splits of the training data.
-Ensembling the predictions made from each model, using majority vote, achieved a Kaggle leader accuracy of __99.133%__.
+Ensembling the predictions made from each model, using majority vote, achieved a Kaggle leaderboard accuracy of __99.133%__.
 The confusion matrix of this strategy is as follows:

 <p align="center">
 <img src="https://github.com/arcaulfield/MNIST_Classification/blob/master/results/UNPROCESSED_fold2_ResNet_confusion.png" width="400"/>